 ATILLA SCHWANZ (IT)

 Some artworks draw on classical narratives such as the Grim brothers’ tales, as well as biblical stories and artworks by Goya and Caravaggio.
-Attila Schwanz, however, reinterprets such narratives from a contemporary perspective focusing on the body.
+However, Attila Schwanz reinterprets such narratives from a contemporary perspective by focusing on the body.

 Another recurrent source of inspiration for him is the role of technology and social media in creating distorted representations of the body.
-Through his metamorphic dark figures, he highlights how on such platforms people create and present a spectacular fetish of the self.
+Through his metamorphic dark figures, he highlights how on such platforms people create and present a spectacular obsession of the self.
 Such reflections come from his experience as a high school teacher and his observation of the negative influence that social media have on his pupils.
 His artworks raise a certain discomfort in the viewer due to the recurrent explicit sexual references and the representation of grim bodies.
 This is wisely channelled by the artist to educate the audience as he disguises a social critique of body-shaming within his fantastic artworks.
-Attila Schwanz creates new millennia fables whose strength, as classical stories, come from their layered moral.
+Attila Schwanz creates new millennia fables whose strength, as in classical stories, come from their layered moral.